 My pet peeve is when you hang curtains on both windows, and there is a space between the curtains, This is where the corner of the room is.
 Does that make sense?

-How to create corner curtains for less
+How to hang corner curtains for less

 There are a few ways to create a seamless corner curtain look with out having to invest and find corner curtain brackets.
 You can do this with the curtains you currently own! (for the most part)